 Obviously, you aren’t ranking your own website with the parasite SEO hack.
 But you can still place links back to your site.
 You want to place these strategically in places where readers would be interested in learning more about your services or whatever it is you have to offer.

-Also, be very aware of the rules on whatever platform you are publishing on.
+Be aware of the rules on whatever platform you are publishing on.
 Self-promotion may be frowned upon and linking may not be allowed.
 In these cases, parasite SEO is more helpful for getting your name out there and building up your brand.

 Good Luck Getting On The First Page of Google in 24 Hours

-As we’ve seen, the only guaranteed way to page one overnight is paid ads.
+The only guaranteed way to page one overnight is paid ads.